dotnet/dotnet-docker/samples/dev-in-container.md

 ```console
 docker run --rm -it -p 8000:80 -v c:\git\dotnet-docker\samples\aspnetapp:/app/ -w /app/aspnetapp -e ASPNETCORE_URLS=http://+:80 mcr.microsoft.com/dotnet/core/sdk:3.0 dotnet watch run
 ```

 You can use CTRL-C to terminate `dotnet watch`.
 Navigate to the site at `http://localhost:8000` in your browser.

-You can use CTRL-C to terminate `dotnet watch`.
-Navigate to the site at `http://localhost:8000` in your browser.